dylan17th/dylans-portfolio/README.md

 ### Functionality
  - View my resume with the click of a button in a seperate window
- - Ablity to view project I am most proud of
+ - Ablity to view the projects I am most proud of
- - ALinks to my github and linkedIn
+ - Links to my github and linkedIn
  - Abilty to email me with the click of a button

 ### Status